1 of 6 portraits of Mary Moser

 30 in. x 25 1/4 in.
 (763 mm x 642 mm)

-Purchased with help from the Heritage Lottery Fund and The Art Fund (with a contribution from the Wolfson Foundation), 2003
+Purchased with help from the National Lottery Heritage Fund and the Art Fund (with a contribution from the Wolfson Foundation), 2003

 Sitterback to top